 Private health insurance rebate tiers to ease health cover confusion

-At the beginning of April 2019, private health insurance had a much-needed overhaul.
-This focused on the introduction of structured health insurance rebate tiers.
+Private health insurance had a much-needed overhaul back in 2019 that introduced structured health insurance rebate tiers.
 With confusion growing over what health insurance policies did and didn’t cover, the aim of the new health insurance rebate tiers system is to greatly simplify the process.
-Making purchasing the […]
+Making purchasing the right level of health cover for your […]

 Can You Still Claim your Laptop, Handbag or Briefcase as a Tax Deduction?